 You will be able to find the visibility options by clicking on the "Page" (or "Post") item from the breadcrumbs.
 The options will appear in the left sidebar.
 Click on "Visibility Settings" in order to expand the options:

-This will open the same visibility options as the ones here.
+This will open the same visibility options like the ones here.
 Again, the "Post Title" option can be managed with the use of the switch next to it.
 If you want to show the title, activate the switch.
 If you want to hide it, disable it, as shown here:

 These were the ways in which you can show or hide the title of a post or page in Thrive Theme Builder.
 If you need more information about various Thrive Theme Builder features or elements, make sure to check out this section of our knowledge base.

-Hopefully this article was helpful for you.
+Hopefully, this article was helpful for you.
 If so, make sure to rate it with a smile below :)